• Skip to main content

 • Unique data: Most research studies collect short-term data to determine the cause and effect of what is being investigated.
 Longitudinal surveys follow the same principles but the data collection period is different.
 Long-term relationships cannot be discovered in a short-term investigation, but short-term relationships can be monitored in a long-term investigation.

-• Allow identifying trends: Whether in medicine, psychology, or sociology, the long-term design of a longitudinal study enables trends and relationships to be found within the data collected in real time.
+• Allow identifying trends: Whether in medicine, psychology, or sociology, the long-term longitudinal study design enables trends and relationships to be found within the data collected in real time.
 The previous data can be applied to know future results and have great discoveries.

 • Longitudinal surveys are flexible: Although a longitudinal study can be created to study a specific data point, the data collected can show unforeseen patterns or relationships that can be significant.
 Because this is a long-term study, the researchers have a flexibility that is not possible with other research formats.